 What is ELK?

-ELK is an acronym for an extremely useful stack of log aggregation and datastore utilities for centralized log management and analysis.
+ELK is an acronym for an extremely useful stack of log aggregation and datastore utilities for centralized log management and analysis from Elastic.
 I’ve written a few posts on the topic before but here I’ll show you how to easily get it deployed on both servers and associated clients on Red Hat/CentOS based systems.

 Update: By request optional support for Fluentd instead of Logstash, or the EFK stack is available.
 Note that it will currently use rsyslog to send logs and ships with options to ferry the most common OpenStack logs located in /var/log/.